ippontech/blog-usa/posts/introduction-to-graphql-with-apollo.md

 }
 ```

 We can apply additional _type modifiers_ to objects in schema providing validation (define a mandatory field) or specifying lists.
-Let’s look to all the possible combinations with the String type for example:
+Let us have a look at all the possible combinations with the String type for example:

 - String : string can be null
 - String! : non null string